nittee/Iskrambol/docs/technical_design.md

 *Detail the individual components and modules that make up the system.
 Explain their responsibilities, interfaces, and dependencies.
 Use diagrams, such as class diagrams or component diagrams, to visualize the system's structure.*

-#### Directories
+#### System Directories

-- doc
+- docs directory
-  - contain documentations
+  - contain documentation files

 - iskrambol directory
-  - the main directory of the source code
+  - the main python package for the game
-  - contains the main file and other files that build the game
+  - contain the main python file and modules for the game

 - tests directory
-  - for testing the codes
+  - modules for testing the codes

+- utils directory
+  - a python package
+  - contain locally created python modules

+#### System Components

+- system: Ubuntu 22.04
+- software applications:
+  - git
+  - python3
+  - python3-pip
+  - docker

-#### Modules
+#### Python Modules

+##### Standard / Built-in Python Modules

+- logging
+- unittest

+##### Third Party Modules

-- kivy
+- kivy - multiplatform graphical library framework for mobile apps
-- buildozer
+- buildozer - for creating app packages easily

+##### Locally Created Modules

+- utils

 ### APIs and Interfaces